 The number of people who have been helped is increasing year over year.
 Volunteers in Medicine will treat children and adults to free health care who have no insurance.
 Or they will support those patients that have an income that is classifies the family as low-middle income.
 Call (636) 724-4848.
 Or there are other options as well, and find how to get free dental care from Missouri clinics.

 Additional housing programs that are offered by North East Community Action Corporation (NECAC) (the contact information is immediately above) include home repairs and weatherization.
 Weatherization will help the homeowner lower their energy bills by installing free energy conserving upgrades.
 Home repairs will ensure a home is safe to live in, and that all housing standards are met.
 A variety of funding sources are tapped to provide home repairs and improvements.

-The county is served by a number of churches, charities, and food pantries that provide food and much more.
+The county is served by a number of churches, charities, and food pantries that provide food as well as much more assistance in preventing hunger.
 Most of the services offered by these locations is non-financial, meaning they rarely, if ever, have money to pay bills or basic needs.
 Instead individuals can receive groceries, meals, shelter, clothing, case management, and similar services.

 Some of the leading organizations to call are below.
-However there are other food assistance programs and pantries for low income families to use.
-Or you can find additional food banks in St. Charles.
+However there are other food assistance programs, soup kitchens and pantries for low income families to use.
+Or you can find additional free food banks in St. Charles.

 - Loaves And Fishes, Inc. - Offers hot and cold meals, groceries, and more.
 A furniture bank is also available via referrals.
 The pantry is supported by local donations.
 520 North Benton, 314-291-3857